markusholter/Simple-chess-game/README.md

 ## Features
 - **Online chess game using connection code:** Play chess with friends online by sharing a unique connection code.
-- **Real-time game updates via WebSockets:** Enjoy smooth, real-time gameplay with WebSocket technology.
+- **Real-time game updates via WebSockets:** Smooth, real-time gameplay with WebSocket technology.
 - **Legal moves enforcement:** Backend logic ensures that only legal chess moves are allowed.
 - **Dockerized for easy deployment:** Deploy the application easily on any platform with Docker.
 - **Planned enhancements:** Upcoming features include stalemate detection, en passant moves, and pawn promotion.
 - **Multiplayer support:** Connect and play with friends from anywhere over the internet.
-- **Responsive design:** Enjoy seamless gameplay on any device with a responsive chessboard that adapts to different screen sizes.
+- **Responsive design:** Seamless gameplay on any device with a responsive chessboard that adapts to different screen sizes.

 ## How to run production server through docker on localhost
 1. Ensure docker is installed on your system